EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 - In order to use the fip resource, both servers should belong to the same nework.
 	- If each server belongs to a different network, you can use a [ddns resource](https://www.manuals.nec.co.jp/contents/system/files/nec_manuals/node/539/W43_RG_EN/W_RG_03.html#understanding-dynamic-dns-resources) with [Dynamic DNS Server](https://github.com/EXPRESSCLUSTER/Tips/blob/master/ddnsPreparation.md) instead of an fip address.
 - Ports which EXPRESSCLUSTER requires should be opened.
-	- You can open ports by executing OpenPort.bat([X4.1](https://github.com/EXPRESSCLUSTER/Tools/blob/master/OpenPorts.bat)/[X4.2 and X4.3](https://github.com/EXPRESSCLUSTER/Tools/blob/master/OpenPorts_X42.bat)) on both servers
+	- You can open ports by executing OpenPort.bat([X4.1](https://github.com/EXPRESSCLUSTER/Tools/blob/master/OpenPorts.bat)/[X4.2 and X4.3](https://github.com/EXPRESSCLUSTER/Tools/blob/master/OpenPorts_X42.bat)) on both servers.
-- 2 partitions are required for Mirror Disk Data Partition and Cluster Partition.
+- 2 partitions are required, one for Mirror Disk Data Partition and one for Cluster Partition.
 	- Data Partition: Depends on mirrored data size (NTFS)
 	- Cluster Partition: 1GB, RAW (do not format this partition)
 	- **Note**